mariesophiet/master_thesis/docs/supported_algorithms.md

 With the introduction of native PQC support in OpenSSL 3.5.0, the OQS-Provider automatically disables its implementations of overlapping algorithms (e.g., ML-KEM, ML-DSA, SLH-DSA) to prevent provider conflicts during initialisation.
 For more information, see the relevant OQS-Provider documentation below.

 #### Additional Information
-For further details on algorithm support, compatibility, HQC implementation issue, or enabling algorithms disabled by default, see:
+For further details on algorithm support, compatibility, HQC implementation issues, or enabling algorithms disabled by default, see:

 - [OQS-Provider Notice](https://github.com/open-quantum-safe/oqs-provider?tab=readme-ov-file#35-and-greater)
 - [Advanced Setup Configuration Guide](./advanced_setup_configuration.md)